cncf/devstats-helm/README.md

 - Backups - cron job that runs daily (at 3 AM or 4 AM test/prod) - it backups all GitHub API data into a RWX volume (OpenEBS + local-storage + NFS) - this is also mounted by Grafana services (to expose each Grafana's SQLite DB) and static content pod (to display links to GH API data backups for all projects).
 - Static content pods - one for default backend showing list of foundations (domains) handled by DevStats, and one for every domain served (to display given domain's projects and DB backups): teststats.cncf.io, devstats.cncf.io, devstats.cd.foundation, devstats.graphql.org.
 - Reports pod - this is a pod doing nothing and waiting forever, you can shell to it and create DevStats reports from it.
 It has backups PV mounted RW, so you can put output files there, it is mounted into shared nginx directory, so those reports can be downloaded from the outside world.

+# Adding new projects

+See `ADDING_NEW_PROJECTS.md` for informations about how to add more projects.